 When employees are disengaged from their company or feel like they don’t belong, those feelings can quickly spread to an entire team.
 On the other hand, when all employees feel a sense of belonging within their company, they are more likely to be an active part of their team, reach out to others for help, and add innovative ideas to the workforce.

 At Confetti, we encourage all employers to champion diversity and lead inclusion efforts within their teams.
 To learn more about creating a stronger community at work, read this article on how to build company culture.
-Together, we can build a sense of belonging for all of our employees.
+Together, we can build a sense of belonging and positive employee experience for all of our employees.